zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/shared/k8s-group-snap-v2-prereqs.md

 hidden: true
 ---

-### Installing STORK
+### Installing Stork

-This requires that you already have [STORK](/portworx-install-with-kubernetes/storage-operations/stork) installed and running on your Kubernetes cluster.
-If you fetched the Portworx specs from the Portworx Spec Generator in [PX-Central](https://central.portworx.com) and used the default options, STORK is already installed.
+This requires that you already have [Stork](/portworx-install-with-kubernetes/storage-operations/stork) installed and running on your Kubernetes cluster.
+If you fetched the Portworx specs from the Portworx spec generator in [PX-Central](https://central.portworx.com) and used the default options, Stork is already installed.

 ### Kubernetes Version